 This time of year, a strange little ritual takes place in my kitchen almost every evening.
 It goes something like this: I haul everything from my most recent greenmarket visit out of the fridge and dump it onto the counter.
 Then I stand there, contemplating the miscellany and considering what’s most likely to wilt in the next day or so.
 I cram the rest of my stash back into the fridge and then I stand there a little longer, hesitating, mulling over what exactly to fashion from the ingredients.
 Then I inevitably revert to my standard summer supper, which means rinsing the items, tossing them on the cutting board, giving them a rough chop, and, more nights than not, dousing them with an immodest glug of glistening olive oil and a smattering of coarse sea salt.
 No cookbook.
 No recipe.
 No stovetop.
 Nothing else save for a fork or, on exceptionally indelicate evenings, fingertips wiped on a flour sack towel.

 It’s not exactly novel, this concept of cutting board cuisine, especially come summer and un-air-conditioned apartments.
 Humans have been eating raw vegetables in all manner of guises for quite some time.
-I know I’d been doing it long before I had this name for it, which I borrowed several years ago from my boss.
-We’d brainstormed a glossy magazine feature dedicated to dinners that come together entirely on the cutting board, and her perception of this translated beautifully to the page as well as to the table, with lovely interludes comprising everyday ingredients.
-(Witness cantaloupe whirred into soup and supped alongside prosciutto and mozzarella sandwiches.)
+I know I’d been doing it long before I had this name for it, which I borrowed several years ago from a colleague.
+We’d brainstormed a glossy magazine feature dedicated to dinners that come together entirely on the cutting board, and our perception of this translated beautifully to the page as well as to the table, with lovely interludes comprising everyday ingredients.

 There’s no real agenda driving my supper strategy.
 I’m not a vegetarian.
 Or a vegan.
 Or a raw foodista.
 I just happen to like simple things done well.
 And it doesn’t get much simpler than the innate goodness of these ingredients.
 I initially intended this nonchalant approach to dinner as an occasional indulgence, reserved for weeknights after a market run when everything is go-weak-in-the-knees fresh and my schedule is go-weary-in-the-head crazy.
 Although somehow it’s become an almost nightly observance.
 I just lose myself in the colors and textures on the cutting board.
 Chioggias and chard.
 Microgreens and cilantro.
 Corn off the cob and cherry tomatoes with Thai basil and mint.